Full profile

 Evidence, honestly graded

-Stringham 2019 (Physiol Behav) gave Lutemax 2020 to healthy adults aged 18–25 and found improved processing speed and attention along with higher serum BDNF versus placebo; Bovier & Hammond 2015 (PMC4176961) separately linked macular pigment density to faster visual processing speed.
-Capped at B for two honest reasons: most of the positive human trial base is OmniActive-funded (the branded-ingredient maker), and "processing speed" in these trials is partly a visual-processing measure, not a pure cognition-only endpoint.
+Stringham 2019 (Physiol Behav) gave Lutemax 2020 to healthy adults aged 18–25 and found improved processing speed and attention along with higher serum BDNF versus placebo; separate Hammond-group work has linked macular pigment density to faster visual processing speed.
+Downgraded from B to C on 2026-07-11: the positive human cognition base is OmniActive-funded (the Lutemax maker) and concentrated in a single research group (Hammond), and the "processing speed" endpoint is partly a visual-processing measure rather than a pure cognition-only outcome — sponsor plus single-group dependence caps this at C. (Eye-health evidence is stronger, but that is a different claim.)

 See the full grading rubric — study type, replication, population match, and dose adequacy — in The Evidence Standard.